Northwestern splits with Illinois after allowing six unearned runs in a doubleheader nightcap

 High School: All-State selection by the Chicago Tribune, Chicago Sun-Times and the Illinois Coaches Association as a sophomore and junior ...
 Named Lake County Player of the Year as a sophomore by the Daily Herald, Waukegan News Sun and Pioneer Press after earning All-Area accolades from those publications as a sophomore ...
 Member of the 2010 Chicago Sun-Times Top 100 Players to Watch ...
 Participated in the 2010 Chicago Tribune all-star game ...
 High school finished third in the 2010 3A Illinois state playoffs, setting an IHSA record with 51 home runs (including a state-record seven grand slams) and a school record with 32 wins ...
 Coached by Jeff Tylka ...
 Has a .424 average with 17 home runs and 81 RBIs during her high school career ...
 In the circle, is 39-8 with a 1.04 ERA and 442 strikeouts in 324 innings ...
 Played club softball with the Illinois Chill Gold coached by Gerry Quinn ...
 Team finished 17th at the inaugural Premier Fastpitch Nationals in 2010 ...
 Holds Chill Gold single-season (12) and career (33) records for home runs ...
 Recorded a hit in nine-consecutive at-bats with four home runs at the 2009 ASA Gold Regional ...
 North Suburban Conference All-Academic Team member in 2010 ...
 2010 Freshmen Advisory member.

 Personal: Born Olivia Ann Duehr ...
 Daughter of Kurt and Sandy Duehr ...
 Has a younger sister, Alexis ...
 Chose Northwestern over Wisconsin, Nebraska, Illinois State and UIC ...
-Plans to major in secondary education.
+Major is secondary teaching.